stackgl/shader-school/exercises/light-4/README.md

 ## Exercise

 In this exercise, generalize the Phong lighting shader from the `LIGHT 3` lesson to support point light sources.
-The `lightDirection` uniform has been replaced by a new uniform called `lightPosition`
+The `lightDirection` uniform has been replaced by a new uniform called `lightPosition`.  <a href="/open/light-4" target="_blank">Template files have been created in the directory for this lesson</a>, though you may find it expedient to copy your work from the previous directory.